swiftlang/swift/CONTRIBUTING.md

 Reporting bugs is a great way for anyone to help improve Swift.
 The open source Swift project uses GitHub Issues for tracking bugs.

-> [!NOTE]
-> If a bug can be reproduced only within an Xcode project or a playground, or if the bug is associated with an Apple NDA, please file a report to Apple’s [bug reporter](https://bugreport.apple.com/) instead.
+If a bug can be reproduced only within an Xcode project or a playground, or if the bug is associated with an Apple NDA, please file a report to Apple’s [bug reporter](https://bugreport.apple.com/) instead.
-When opening an issue, please include the following:

-- **A concise description of the problem**.
-If the issue is a crash, include a stack trace.
-Otherwise, describe the behavior you were expecting to see, along with the behavior you actually observed.

-- **A reproducible test case**.
-Double-check that your test case reproduces the issue.
-A relatively small sample (roughly within 50 lines of code) is best pasted directly into the description; a larger one may be uploaded as an attachment.
-Consider reducing the sample to the smallest amount of code possible; a smaller test case is easier to reason about and more appealing to сontributors.

-- **A description of the environment that reproduces the problem**.
-Include information about the Swift compiler’s version, the deployment target (if explicitly set) and your platform.

 Because Swift is under very active development, we receive a lot of bug reports.
 Before opening a new issue, take a moment to [browse our existing issues](https://github.com/swiftlang/swift/issues) to reduce the chance of reporting a duplicate.